An Insane 36 Hours in Tokyo: No-Leave Needed!

 While I’d already seen Fuji-san from above, I couldn’t resist taking another look.
 With time for only one viewing spot within the city, I went to the observatory on the 25th floor of Bunkyo Civic Center.

 Why not the SkyTree or the Tokyo Metropolitan Government Building?
 Despite both being taller and boasting unobstructed views of the volcano, higher isn’t always better in my books.
 I preferred the juxtaposition of Shinjuku’s shiny skyscrapers with Mount Fuji in the background.
 It’s a little far away and not as in-your-face as my photo suggests but it’s the same everywhere within the city.
 Coincidentally, you can see the Met building in my photo.
 You might even see the queue in real life if your eyes are that sharp.
+With only 36 hours in Tokyo, I had no time for lines.

 In contrast, entry to Bunkyo Civic Center was free and there was plenty on Sunday morning.
 It made the restriction on large tripods seem excessive.
 The only times when this observatory is crowded are ‘Diamond Fuji’ days when the setting sun momentarily appears to rest on the peak.
 Don’t forget to (1) see the SkyTree and the rooftop roller coaster on the other side of the observatory, and (2) create your own souvenir using the stamp and ink pad on the counter.